 If the disc does not come out when you press the eject button, go to Windows Explorer or My Computer.
 Select the drive, click the right button of your mouse and select Eject to open the disk tray.
-If it still does not work, turn off the computer and insert a thin, pointed object (e.g. a paper clip) into the manual eject hole.
+If it still does not eject, turn off the computer and insert a thin, pointed object (e.g. a paper clip) into the manual eject hole.

-Using the CD-RW function
+Using the disc recording function\